kuroko-lang/kuroko/README.md

     CC=x86_64-w64-mingw32-gcc make

-A capable terminal, such as Windows Terminal, is required to run the interpreter's REPL correctly.
-The older "Command Prompt" (cmd.exe) is specifically known to _not_ work.
+A capable terminal, such as Windows Terminal, is required to run the interpreter's REPL correctly; CMD.exe has also been tested successfully.

 ## Code Samples